ibm-cloud-docs/power-iaas/global-replication-service.md

 If a storage pool supports replication, the `replication-enabled` property is set to `true`.

-When you create a volume that is replication-enabled, by default the volume is created within one of the storage pools that supports replication.
-If you want to update a volume to enable replication, ensure that you create it within a storage pool that supports replication.
+When you create a volume that is replication-enabled, the volume is created in one of the storage pools that supports replication.
+To update a volume for replication services at a later point, you must create the volume in a storage pool that supports replication.
 Otherwise, the update operation fails.

 ## Creating a volume group for GRS
 {: #create-vol-grp}

 A volume group is a {{site.data.keyword.powerSys_notm}} managed resource.
 By using the volume group, you can enable, disable, and manage a storage replication consistency group.
-The volume group contains the volumes that must be recovered at the time of disaster.
+The volume group contains the volumes that must be recovered during disaster.
 You can add the replication-enabled volumes to a volume group.
-A replication-enabled volume can be a part of only one volume group at a time.
+A replication-enabled volume can be a part of only one volume group at any time.
 In addition, all volumes in a volume group must be a part of the same storage pool.

-When you create a volume group on the primary location, the storage replication consistency group is created in the storage backend at both primary and secondary locations.
+When you create a volume group on the primary location, the storage replication consistency group is created in the storage backend in the primary and secondary locations.
+A storage backend is the storage subsystem that contains the storage pool and the storage controller.
 The storage replication consistency group stores the consistent copy for the volumes in the volume group.
-To perform any operations on the consistency group, you must perform the operation on the volume group that represents the consistency group. {{site.data.keyword.powerSys_notm}} does not directly manage the consistency group in the storage backend.
-A storage backend is the storage subsystem that contains the storage pool and the storage controller.
+You cannot perform any operation on a consistency group.
+Instead, you must perform the operation on the volume group that represents the consistency group. {{site.data.keyword.powerSys_notm}} does not directly manage the consistency group in the storage backend.

-When you onboard a volume on the secondary location, if the volume group is not yet created, the volume is created and the onboarded auxiliary volume is added to it.
+When you onboard a volume on the secondary location, if the volume group is not yet created, the volume group is created and then the volume that is onboarded is added to it.
 This volume group is visible and managed by {{site.data.keyword.powerSys_notm}} on the secondary location.
 For more information, see [Onboarding an auxiliary volume](/docs/power-iaas?topic=power-iaas-getting-started-GRS#onboarding-an-auxiliary-volume).

-During the first data synchronization, the entire data from the primary volume is copied to the auxiliary volumes.
-For subsequent data synchronizations, only the changes between the two synchronization operations are copied.
-The effective Recovery Point Objective (RPO) depends on the capability of the network throughput and the application characteristics.
-If the network throughput is insufficient to meet the defined RPO, the duration between the data synchronization increases.

 A volume group is used to enable, disable, and manage a replication-enabled consistency group in storage volumes.
 By using a consistency group, you can perform operations on multiple volumes instead of managing each volume individually.
 The consistency group has a `state` property that indicates the state of the `copy` operation of the volumes in the group.
 Refer to the following table that lists different states of the replication-enabled consistency group in storage volumes.

 | State  |  Description             |
 | ------------------------------------- | ------------------------ |